HECBioSim/Longbow/README.rst

 ========

-Example files can be installed either through the Longbow command-line or by downloading from the HECBioSim website manually here:
+Example files can be installed either through the Longbow command-line or by downloading from the HECBioSim website manually:

+longbow --examples

 http://www.hecbiosim.ac.uk/longbow-examples